Connectedness

 The final structural result equips a sufficiently nice locally compact space with an increasing

-standard scaffolding for constructions that proceed one compact piece at a time.
+sequence is the standard scaffolding for constructions that proceed one compact piece at a time.

 Definition: Exhaustion by Compact Sets